Shailen24/learning_nlp/README.md

-# DRP2023
+# Learning NLP

-#### This repository contains the code from my introduction to machine learning through the Spring 2023 Stony Brook Math Directed Reading Program (DRP) with my mentor, Dan Waxman.
-Currently included is neural_network.py, my assisted implementation of a feedforward neural network with one hidden layer.
+### My implementations of deep learning models as I'm learning about NLP.
+Besides first_NN, the code is my implementation of Andrej Karpathy's 7-part lecture series on neural networks in language processing.